bcmichael/RNMR-Docs/docs/command/full_command.md

 BUF item val

 `SET BUF` sets various parameters of the visible processing buffer.
+If no item is specified RNMR will not prompt for it and will do nothing.
+If an item is selected but no value is specified RNMR will prompt for it with the current value.
 The following items may be set with `SET BUF`:

 Item  | Description
 ----  | -----------